 After you turn in the first Legion Token, Athena will send you to the next challenge.
 The Moon Chamber.
 Inside you will find Moon school and Death school mobs.
 There isn’t a boss here, and there are no cheats.
 It’s worth noting that many at-level Wizards prefer to use a particular strategy to minimize the number of mobs in this fight.

 For the mob-reducing strategy, only one Wizard enters the room to start the battle before the rest of the team joins.
-This mob reducing trick works in all of Aquila wherever there are rooms that contain battles with minions.
-Your usual mob killing strategy boosted by an extra blade or two should do the trick and in no time you will have your second legion token, a Minotaur Warrior.
+This trick works in all of Aquila, wherever rooms contain battles with minions.
+Your usual mob-killing strategy boosted by an extra blade or two should do the trick, and in no time, you will have your second legion token, a Minotaur Warrior.

-The best strategy here is to stack up a couple of feints on the boss, a few blades on your attacker and hit with an All One Enemy attack such as Tempest or Meteor.
+The best strategy here is to stack up a few Feints on the boss, a few blades on your attacker and hit with an All One Enemy attack such as Tempest or Meteor.
 If Ares doesn’t die in the AOE attack, make sure the follow-up hit finishes him off or face his wrath.

-If you use any spell over 6 pips in this battle, Zeus will hit you out of turn with a free Minotaur and scold you that “You hesitate too much!”
+If you use any spell over six pips in this battle, Zeus will hit you out of turn with a free Minotaur and scold you that “You hesitate too much!”
 The best strategy here is to stack 2-3 feints on Zeus plus 3-4 blades on your attacker and go for a one-shot kill.
-Having a supporter carry Shatter is a good idea just in case those ice mobs stack up too many shields before your attacker is ready to kill.
+Having a supporter carry Shatter is a good idea, just in case those Ice mobs stack up too many shields before your attacker is ready to kill.